Analysis and limitations of modified circuit-to-Hamiltonian constructions: Tightness of the Geometrical Lemma for the UNSAT Penalty

 \subsubsection{An $\Omega(T^{-2}$) Promise Gap for Kitaev's Hamiltonian}

-Remember that we have to show that whenever the encoded circuit $\op U$ encodes a \no instance, then $\lmin(\Hkit)=\Omega(T^{-2})$.
-This will allow us to prove \cref{theo:kitaev}. \paragraph{Proof of \cref{theo:kitaev}.} Since the circuit is a \no-instance, there exists a minimal acceptance probability for any (valid) input $\ket x\in\ker\Pin$, which we denote with $\epsilon$.
+Remember that we have to show that whenever the encoded circuit $\op U$ encodes a \no instance, then $\lmin(\Hkit)=\Omega(T^{-2})$. \begin{proofsomething}{theo:kitaev} We remind the reader of the precise claim: \kitaev* \begin{proof} Since the circuit is a \no-instance, there exists a minimal acceptance probability for any (valid) input $\ket x\in\ker\Pin$, which we denote with $\epsilon$.
 By \cref{lem:fullrank}, we know that we can apply \cref{cor:tech} to $\Pin$ and $\op U^\dagger\Pout\op U$; the unitary transformation bringing the latter into a form \cref{eq:matrix} while leaving $\Pin=\1\oplus 0$ we will denote with $\op V$.

 Now perform this similarity transform on \cref{eq:hamKitaev}, i.e.

 The resulting matrix is depicted in \cref{fig:matrix}.
 Since $\op U$ encodes a quantum circuit, we can immediately calculate the magnitudes of the $\lambda_i,\mu_i$ and $\xi_i$'s (see \cref{eq:matrix,fig:matrix} as a reference).